 If your child is ill, you must call school as soon as possible to let us know.
 There is an answerphone for you to leave a message if the line is busy.
-Please remember to give your child’s name, class and reason for absence.
+Please remember to give your child’s name, class, any specific symptoms / reason for absence.

 What if they need an appointment?

 Whilst we appreciate that medical appointments are difficult to organise, especially when they are of an urgent nature, we would ask that any routine appointments or check-ups be scheduled for out of school time where possible.
 This helps us manage time effectively in school and direct our resources where they can have the maximum impact on learning, rather than ‘catching up’.

 How do I request time away from school (leave of absence) for my child?